timoa/helm-charts/README.md

 # Helm Charts for AI / LLMOps / MLOps

-Collection of useful Helm Charts (at least for me 😜) for open-source projects related to AI, LLMOps or MLOps.
+Collection of useful Helm Charts (at least for me 😜) to help deploy open-source projects related to AI, LLMOps or MLOps.

 > **_NOTE:_** I will publish the Helm charts in `beta` as soon as I have created the CI/CD workflow with versioning and package on the GitHub Registry.